retrozinndev/an-anime-team-copr/README.md

 # Anime Team Copr
 Just a simple Fedora Copr Repository for AAT apps.

+> [!important]
+> I'm still building the copr stuff, get back later to use the new repo.

 See how to use it in [Copr](https://copr.fedorainfracloud.org/coprs/retrozinndev/an-anime-team-apps/).

 ## Is this repo secure?